 5. Water wipes are also ideal for helping keep the area clean since toilet paper tends to get stuck in the moist perineal area.

-6. Using Sitz Baths helps cleanse the perineum, but it relieves itching, irritation, and minor pain.
-The Sitz Baths Soak (organic) from Purasoothe is a great choice.
+6. Using Sitz Baths helps cleanse the perineum but relieves itching, irritation, and minor pain.
+The Sitz Baths Soak (organic) from Thena is a great choice.

 After your baby is born, your body gets rid of the blood and tissue that was inside your uterus.
 This is called vaginal discharge or lochia.